Meet the Heart of

 Provisional Psychologist

-You don’t need to be an existing Making Connections Toowoomba client to book in with Darcy — he welcomes new enquiries.
+You don’t need to be an existing Making Connections Toowoomba client or NDIS funding to book in with Darcy — he welcomes new enquiries.

 Megan (Meg) McClenaghan